Why Commodities Price in Dollars

 Dollar pricing does not mean every transaction settles in dollars in exactly the same way.
 It also does not mean the final domestic price paid by businesses or consumers moves one-for-one with the global benchmark.
 Taxes, subsidies, transport costs, processing margins, and local market structure all affect the end price.

+It also does not mean the dollar is the only force shaping commodity prices.
+Physical supply disruptions, inventory conditions, transport bottlenecks, sanctions, weather, and shifts in industrial demand can all dominate price action at different times.
 The narrower point is that major commodities are commonly quoted in dollars because one shared benchmark currency makes global markets easier to organize, compare, finance, and hedge.

 FAQ